Loading lesson…

 The big idea: AI suggestions arrive frozen at the cutoff.
 Anchor every nontrivial coding session in your real versions, your real config, and current docs.
 The model is good at writing code.
 You are responsible for placing it in the right century.

-What is the core idea behind "Stale Training Data — When the AI Lives in 2023"?
+What is the main idea of "Stale Training Data — When the AI Lives in 2023"?

-Which best describes the scope of "Stale Training Data — When the AI Lives in 2023"?
+Which action would help you apply "Stale Training Data — When the AI Lives in 2023" responsibly?